wp-plugins/statsfc-top-scorers/readme.txt

 Donate link:
 Tags: widget, football, soccer, premier league Requires at least: 3.3
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: 1.5.1
+Stable tag: 1.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This widget will place a live Premier League top scorers table in your website.
+This widget will place a live football top scorers table in your website.

 == Description ==

-Add a Premier League top scorers table to your WordPress website.
+Add a football top scorers table to your WordPress website.
 To request a key sign up for your free trial at [statsfc.com](https://statsfc.com).

 For a demo, check out [wp.statsfc.com/top-scorers/](http://wp.statsfc.com/top-scorers/).